 State Climatology Office - DNR Division of Ecological and Water Resources, St. Paul

 - November was the second below normal month in a row.
-The preliminary average statewide temperature was 24.5 degrees or 6.5 degrees colder than normal.
-The coldest reading was -15F at Babbitt and Isabella on the 20th.
-The warmest high temperature reading was 61 degrees at Marshall in southwest Minnesota on the 1st
+The preliminary average statewide temperature was 26.1 degrees or 3.1 degrees colder than normal.
+Last November the departure was 6.4 degrees below normal.
+The coldest reading for November 2019 was -21F at Isabella on the 12th.
+The warmest high temperature reading was 55 degrees at Windom in southwest Minnesota on the 21st

 Where we stand now:

-- The US Drought Monitor Map released on December 6 depicts a small area in Northwest Minnesota in Abnormally Dry conditions.
+- The US Drought Monitor Map released on December 3 depicts Minnesota free of any drought designation.
+Last year at this time a small area in Northwest Minnesota in Abnormally Dry conditions.
 This is a reduction over the previous week.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

 - Ice is affecting many streams across Minnesota, especially across the central and north.
-Where there is some open water the U.S. Geological Survey reports that stream discharge values are near normal across east central Minnesota, with above normal streamflows in southeast Minnesota.
+Where there is some open water the U.S. Geological Survey reports that stream discharge values are high or much above normal across central and southern Minnesota.

 [see: USGS Stream Flow Conditions]

-- On December 6 the level of Mille Lacs was .66 feet above the median for the date and has been above the median since June.
-The final lake level reading for Minnetonka was on November 20 with 928.54 feet and Grays Bay Dam became closed for the season.
-White Bear Lake was at 923.99 feet on December 6, a rise of 1.13 feet from one year ago and a fall of .15 feet from the high point of 924.24 back on October 10-11, 2018.
-The current level of White Bear Lake is still 5.15 feet higher than the record low level 918.84 measured on January 10, 2013.
-Rainy and Lake of the Woods are in the median range for early December.
-Lake Superior was at 602.79 feet on November 30, ten inches higher than the monthly average for late November.
+- On December 1 the level of Mille Lacs was well above the median for the date and has been above the median since May 2018.
+The approximate date of lake ice in for Mille Lacs was December 2.
+Lake Minnetonka was still in drawdown mode and on December 11 was 928.71 feet with 150 cfs at Grays Bay Dam.
+White Bear Lake is now ice covered and was at 925.07 feet on December 11.
+The current level of White Bear Lake is 6.23 feet higher than the record low level 918.84 measured on January 10, 2013.
+Water has been flowing out of the outlet of White Bear Lake since April.
+Rainy and Lake of the Woods continue to be above median range for early December.
+Lake Superior was at 602.92 feet on December 6, fourteen inches higher than the monthly average for early December.

 [see: Mille Lacs Lake Water Level | Lake Minnetonka Water Level | White Bear Lake Water Level | Lake of the Woods Control Board Basin Data | Corps of Engineers Great Lakes Water Levels]

-- The Agricultural Statistics Service on November 25 reports that topsoil moisture across Minnesota is 0 percent Very Short, 1 percent Short, 75 percent Adequate, and 25 percent Surplus.
-Corn for grain harvest at 96% complete was five days behind the five-year average.
+- The Agricultural Statistics Service on November 24 reports that topsoil moisture across Minnesota is 0 percent Very Short, 1 percent Short, 66 percent Adequate, and 35 percent Surplus.
+Corn for grain harvest was at 93% complete on December 9 and was three weeks behind the five-year average.
 Soil moisture levels at Lamberton and Waseca were above the historical median for the last report in early November.